ProstitutionDefending the Accused with Experience & Passion

 Consult one of our Experienced Denver Prostitution Defense Attorneys for Advice

 Charges for prostitution can involve very intimate details.
 Moreover, victims of human trafficking may be dealing with psychological trauma.
-If you are facing criminal charges for prostitution or other related offense, you should retain the professional legal services of a compassionate Denver prostitution defense attorney for legal representation.
-At Fife Luneau, P.C., we are dedicated to providing you with personalized and compassionate legal services that hold your experiences with the utmost respect and discretion.
+If you are facing criminal charges for prostitution or another related sex offense in Denver or Colorado, you should retain the professional legal services of a compassionate Denver prostitution defense attorney for legal representation.
+At Fife Luneau, P.C., we are dedicated to providing you with personalized and compassionate criminal defense legal services that hold your experiences with the utmost respect and discretion.

 Call our office at (720) 408-7130 today for a complimentary case evaluation.